All About Negligence Per Se

 While many excellent P.I. attorneys understand the doctrine, many newbies or lazy ones don’t know how to plead this theory, and some people don’t even care.
 Usually, the party asserting the claim has the burden of proof.

 Naturally, this can help a victim gain leverage in an accident case.
 Perhaps the guy who hit you ran a red light?
 This violation is negligent but also a statutory violation of the CVC.
 But you certainly have a more durable case if all the elements remain.

 Negligence Per Se is Not Just for Car Accident Cases?

 But other statutes exist besides the Vehicle Code.
-There are Building Codes, City Codes, Health and Safety Code, the violations of which could bring this theory into play.
-Examples include injuries like those from a trip, slip, and fall on a public or private sidewalk.
+Building Codes, City Codes, and Health and Safety Code violations could bring this theory into play.
+Examples include injuries from a trip, slipping, and falling on a public or private sidewalk.

-If the statutes fit the elements, protected person, harm, type of damage and injury caused, that's negligence per se!
+Rebutting the presumption is not the end of the matter, however.
 Many issues are at play here, and all of them require the help of a skilled attorney.

 How Negligence/Statutory Negligence Could Affect Your Claim

 During a California personal injury case, an experienced personal injury attorney may petition the doctrine of negligence per se against the liable party or parties.
 The burden is then shifted to the defendant so they can prove or disprove the denunciation.
 However, negligence per se is an onerous burden compared to strict liability or ordinary negligence.